2023 World Junior Ice Hockey Championships: Group B

 Finland and Switzerland began the tournament tied by the end of the third period, sending the match to overtime.
 Attilio Biasca scored a long-range goal to give Switzerland 2 points.
 Despite being tied for most of the match, the United States put 3 goals past Latvian Patriks Bērziņš in the third period, winning the match 5–2.
-Slovakia lost 5–2 to Latvia in their first game of the tournament, despite having more shots than the Finns.
+Slovakia lost 5–2 to Finland in their first game of the tournament, despite having more shots than the Finns.
 Finland scored 3 goals in the second period alone.
 Rodwin Dionicio scored in the 58th minute to send Switzerland to their second consecutive overtime against Latvia.
 They failed to convert a chance, however, and the match went to a shootout.
 Liekit Reichle won the match for the Swiss after getting one past the Latvian goaltender.
 Slovakia defeated the United States 6–3 after Alex Čiernik scored a late goal, taking advantage of the U.S.'s open net.
 Finland scored 3 against Latvia in regulation time, while the Finnish goaltender, Jani Lampinen, kept a 31-save shutout.
 The United States recovered from their disappointing loss after beating Switzerland 5–1, with Jimmy Snuggerud scoring two.
 Slovakia defeated Latvia 3–0, sending Slovakia to the quarter-finals and sending Latvia to the relegation round.
 By the end of regulation time, Switzerland and Slovakia tied at a score of 3–3.
 Despite Switzerland winning another shootout, their placement was not affected, and finished 4th place in the group.
 Both teams qualified for the quarter-finals.
-The United States won the group after defeating Finland 6–2, regardless of Finland's superior shot count.
+The United States won the group after defeating Finland 6–2.
 Although they lost the match, Finland still finished above Slovakia due to their head-to-head result.

 Relegation

-Note: was relegated for the 2024 World Junior Ice Hockey Championships. was promoted for the 2024 Championships.
+Note: was relegated to the 2024 Division I A.